samzhang111/scienceandhumanitylab.github.io/_pages/join.md

 ## Undergraduate Students

-We welcome undergraduate students from UVM and beyond to get involved in research.
+We welcome undergraduate students from UVM to get involved in research.
 Please contact us to discuss available opportunities.

 ## Postdoctoral Researchers